David7727/underwater/readme.md

+**Underwater Treasure Hunt**
-**This is a simple text based diving game.**
+This is a simple text-based diving game.
-You are a diver who is searching for oysters and pearls.
+You are a diver searching for oysters and pearls.

 Oysters are worth 1 point.
 Pearls are worth 5 points.
-The objective of the game is to collect 20 points or more.
+The objective is to collect 20 points or more before danger strikes.
 **Beware!**
-There are sharks in the water.
-An encounter with the shark ends the game.
-It is advisable to take precaucion when colllecting oysters and pearls.
+Sharks lurk in the water!
+If you encounter a shark, your game ends immediately.
+Use the look command for safe exploration and avoid reckless moves.

-There are also octopi wchich may help or hinder you if you encounter them.
-Encountering an ocopus never ends the game.
+Octopi are unpredictable: they may help or hinder you, but encountering them never ends the game.

-**How to play**
+**How to Play**
-Upon starting the game in the terminal you are presented with a text-based interface.
+Start the game in your terminal and use the following commands:
-Your options are typing these words:
-swim: typing this will promt your diver so swim to a different place.
-Use this to move around

-dive: plunge deeper into the ocean.
-Use this to dive deeper.

-look: look around and evaluate the situation

-surface: Use this to get out of hairy situations, surfacing doesn't end the game, you can swim and dive from the surface again.

-quit: this command ends the game immediately.

-Requirements:
-You have to install python in order to play this game.
-[Python instalation instructions](https://wiki.python.org/moin/BeginnersGuide)

-Use your terminal to play this game.
-Initialize python with the underwater.py file.
-Then follow the instructions on screen.
+swim — Swim to a new place, searching for treasures. dive — Plunge deeper into the ocean for treasure. look — Look around to assess the situation and spot dangers. surface — Surface to check your collection and escape risky situations; the game continues. quit — Ends the game.
+**Instructions**
+Install Python (preferably version 3.7+):
+See: Python installation instructions

+Download the underwater.py file.

+Open your terminal and run:

+python underwater.py

+Follow the on-screen prompts to play!